jbonachera/clickcount/README.md

   * tagging a commit in the git repository tags the related docker image with the same name; for instance, running `git tag -a v0.1` on the commit `beeac69...` will alias `jbonachera/clickcount:beeac69...` as `jbonachera/clickcount:v0.1`.
 It will also alias the `lastest` tag on it, for convenience.

 So, running `jbonachera/clickcount:dev` is running the most recent release of the `master` branch, and running `jbonachera/clickcount` is running the most recent "approved" (tagged) release.

+# Development

+You can spawn a local-version of the application using docker-compose:
+`docker-compose up -d `

+It will spawn a local redis instance, build the app and spawn it.